Skip to main content

 Deploy the VPS

-Choose Ubuntu or another Linux distribution supported by NemoClaw.
-Select the location closest to the user, app, API provider, or team where practical, and start with enough CPU, RAM, and storage for persistent background work.
+Choose Ubuntu or another Linux distribution supported by the current NemoClaw path.
+Select the location closest to the user, app, API provider, or team where practical, and start with enough CPU, RAM, and storage for sandbox builds, logs, and persistent background work.

 Connect over SSH